mvolkmann/blog/src/swift/why-swift.md

 ## Optionals

-The Swift value `nil` represents the absence of a value.
+The value `nil` represents the absence of a value.
 By default, variables cannot be set to `nil`.
 They must always have a value of the declared type, even initially.
 To allow a variable to be set to `nil`,